Laurence of Ludlow and Medieval Wool Wealth

 Read a full history of Stokesay Castle, built in the 1280s by Laurence of Ludlow and one of the first fortified manor houses in England.

-In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested by the king for failing to collect taxes.
+In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested for failing to collect taxes.
 Was he connected with a protest poem composed at the time?